 How long should I wait for repairing disk errors?

 The usual wait time for this procedure is around 10-15 minutes.
 Sometimes, you can get an error that says that it sometimes takes over an hour or even a day.

 How do I fix Repairing disk errors.
 This might take over an hour to complete ?

 1. Run CHKDSK

 - Press the Windows Key + X, and select Command Prompt (Admin).

 - When Command Prompt opens, enter chkdsk /f /r and press Enter.

-- If you see a message saying that you need to restart your PC before you can scan the C partition, be sure to follow the instructions and restart your computer.
+- If you see a message saying that you need to restart your PC before you can scan the C partition, be sure to follow the instructions, and restart your PC.

 - Wait for the scanning process to complete and then restart your computer.
 All corrupted files will be replaced on reboot.